aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 The `m` function is a helper function that creates virtual nodes.
 A virtual node contains three properties:

-- `tag`: which stores the tag name of the element as a string.
+- `tag`: tag name of the virtual node as a string.
-- `props`: which stores the properties/attributes of the element as an object.
+- `props`: properties/attributes of the node as an object.
-- `children`: which stores virtual node children of the element as an array.
+- `children`: children of the virtual node as an array.

 An example implementation of the `m` helper function is below: